 So we are very selective in choosing factories.
-In our opinion, supporting the factories that look after their workers is the single most effective step clothing companies can take to ensure ethical manufacturing wins.
+We believe supporting manufacturers that look after their employees is the single most effective step clothing companies can take to ensure ethical manufacturing wins.
 It’s simple really; more business to the caring factories enables them to employ people that previously worked at the unethical ones.
 If enough of us insist on this, together we can bring change and improvement to those thousands of lives.

 We have set out the WRAP (Worldwide Responsible Accredited Production) 12 Principles as minimum requirements for our partner factories in Asia.
 Read about them here.